mozilla-mobile/ScrollingCardView/README.md

 [![License](https://img.shields.io/cocoapods/l/ScrollingCardView.svg?style=flat)](http://cocoapods.org/pods/ScrollingCardView)
 [![Platform](https://img.shields.io/cocoapods/p/ScrollingCardView.svg?style=flat)](http://cocoapods.org/pods/ScrollingCardView)

-ScrollingCardView is an iOS card view widget will hug its content, growing until its height is constrained.
-At this point, scrolling will automatically be enabled, alowing the user to read all the widget's content.
+ScrollingCardView is an iOS card view widget that:

+* Hugs its content, dynamically expanding the height when the content height expands
+* Will scroll its content if the content is taller than the card

 In the following example, the card view height is constrained to be less than or equal to the screen size.
 First, the content does not fill the screen